john-k-walton/Prologue-Oscillators/README.md

 [NEW] [12/18/24] RC2 (yup, fixed a bug already in String and Modal**) posted.
 Please refer to Emilie's original manual for information about how Plaits models work (https://pichenettes.github.io/mutable-instruments-documentation/modules/plaits/manual/) the models themselves have *no* modifications other than Strings is monophonic - model polyphony unneeded for a polysynth, useful AUX models were split off as their own models to free up the AUX Mix input for modulation controls. some models needed functional disaggregation to fit into 32kb; Wavetables, Chords, Speech, and some of the 1.2 models.
 Classic Waveforms and VCF form 1.2 is included here. more 1.2's to come.

 Caveats as follows:new Modulations Channels emphasizing Key Tracking for physical models and drum modes, will have some changes there over time.
 KT is more useful with these models than a complex LFO modulation.  still tweaking a few things, but these are as done as they are going to be for a while as String model has about 16 bytes of free space left. the memory for the String is large for better fidelity. withheld hihat, something wonky with the AUX side still.
-FM needs some ideas though, I'm not big on FM.
+FM needs some ideas though, I'm not big on FM. the control schemas with KT work very well for layered voicing.

 time to work on documenatation and use tips.... for now, these models are complete. read the rest of this README for back ground.

-for best experience, new creating a new preset with a user oscillator that implements bipolar params; please initialize new params immediately by increamenting and decreementing each param by one - the first time through the menu's - then they won't be -100 them next time you see them, and have to crank them up to zero - this is a Logue 'feature'.
+for the best experience when creating a new preset with a user oscillator that implements bipolar params; please initialize new params immediately by incrementing and decrementing each param by one - the first time through the Multiengine menu params 1-6 - then they won't be -100 them next time you see them, and have to crank them up to zero - this is a Logue 'feature'.

-also, don't expect every sound to be pleasant at first! it's like having a modular inside your polysynth. the control schemas with KT work very well for delicate layered voicing.
+also, don't expect every sound to be pleasant at first!

 the following 24 Oscillators are available today for Prologue, Minilogue XD, and NTS-1 mki (except VCF, have to fix framesize in 1.2 codebase).
 - VA; Virtual Analog with classic waveforms.